Much as inflatable hot tubs are a nice thing to have in a family house, their maintenance is also very important.

 - Others are biguanide and shock oxidizers.

 It has been proven by experts as well as consumers worldwide that chlorine is the most effective tub chemical.
-This is because chlorine
+This is because of chlorine

 - Is Less expensive compared with its major rival bromine